How does this all work?

 ..

-Our network is connected to the NorCal (Northern California), Arizona, North Carolina, and DCI networks of repeaters via Rayfield Communications' C-Bridge.
-So, on our network you have access to nearly 60 repeaters simultaneously when you key up on the networked time slot!
+Our network is connected to several networks of repeaters via Rayfield Communications' C-Bridge.
+So, on our network you have access to nearly 185 repeaters simultaneously when you key up on the networked time slot!
+In the Summer of 2013 we also introduced a new Spanish language worldwide talkgroup.
+Contact us if you would like to join.

 I'd like to present this to my club.
 Can you help?

 Sure!
-Download the brief presentation we used at Dayton, this handout of common FAQs, and convince your club that a TRBO repeater will move them into the 21st century of digital communications!
+Download the brief presentation we used at Dayton and convince your club that a TRBO repeater will move them into the 21st century of digital communications!
 Then apply to join our worldwide network.

 DMR-MARC User Experiences